 Like volleyball, I strive to be successful in all the things I do.
 Academics is very important to me, and I love to apply everything I learn to the real world.
 While balancing school and volleyball, I’m also involved in basketball, softball, track, speech, and FCA.
 Being busy has taught me many things including time-management skills, communicating with people, and having grit and determination for all things that I want.
 These are all things that will not only be important at the collegiate level, but they will be used for the rest of my life.

 Some characteristics that describe me include being trustworthy, coachable, and open to all challenges.
-My high school coach this year had the trust to start me on varsity as a freshman, being a middle blocker/hitter.
-This year we were very successful, and we had an over .500 season, which we haven't had in three years.
+My high school coach, my freshman year, had the trust to start me on varsity being a middle blocker/hitter.
+That year we were very successful, and we had an over .500 season, which we have not had in three years.
 I’m also very coachable and I can adapt to constructive criticism.
+Also, I am very patient and I have the ability to put in the work so success may come.
+I have learned to be patient due to me having to quarantine during my sophomore season.
+I had to miss ten games, and trust me it was very difficult for me to stay focused through the whole process.
+But I overcame all the challenges, and came back with a different attitude towards the rest of the season.
 Finally, I’m the person that does whatever is best for the team.
 I understand that volleyball isn't an individual sport, so I put myself in the position to make the team more successful, not just me.

 I love overcoming challenges in all scenarios of life, and I’m a huge competitor.
 I’m also a very determined player that strives for high goals, and I don’t stop reaching for those goals until they are completed.
 I never would’ve seen myself as an outside after being a middle the last five years, but my club coach saw something in me that I didn't initially see.
 In the beginning I thought “wow, I don't know if I can adjust to this”, but I worked very hard all season and now I see myself playing anywhere as a hitter.
 Being a versatile player has been something I strived for, and now that I’m there, I'm more confident with my play.
 Knowing that I’m a versatile player, I can play any position and I know that I'll be successful in all situations.